 - Review Curriculum Clusters (courses arranged by subject matter) for 2L and 3L courses, including Faculty Recommendations.

-- Seek out your professors--they are the best source of advice for making decisions about what courses to take and when.
+- Speak to professors--they are a great resource for making decisions about what courses to take and when.
 Some Professors will also post notices or memoranda sharing their advice with you.
 Please be sure to look at the bulletin boards outside their office for information.

 - Speak to second and third-year students who can share with you their experiences here at King Hall.